Accelerated Pathway FAQs

-The Accelerated Pathway allows licensed accredited child care and public school-based prekindergarten programs, and license-exempt charter school early learning programs officially recognized by the Minnesota Department of Education to use a streamlined process to earn a Four-Star Rating.
+The Accelerated Pathway allows licensed accredited child care, public school-based prekindergarten programs, and license-exempt charter school early learning programs officially recognized by the Minnesota Department of Education to use a streamlined process to earn a Four-Star Rating.

 How do I qualify for Accelerated Pathway?

-- Use curriculum aligned with the Minnesota Early Childhood Indicators of Progress (ECIPs) and
+- Use a Parent Aware aligned curriculum aligned with the Minnesota Early Childhood Indicators of Progress (ECIPs)

 - Use a quality child assessment tool that is approved by Parent Aware